dualspiral/Hammer/README.md

 ### Quick guide

-Hammer is being designed for use with MySQL for both single servers and server networks.
-Other storage mechanisms will be considered should there be a desire for it.
+Hammer is being designed for use with MySQL, SQLite and flat-file H2 databases for both single servers and server networks.
+Other storage mechanisms will be considered should there be a desire for it (or are contributed!)

 #### Commands